baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

 ```
 Now that the auction contract has done everything it needs to do when instantiated, it is time to call other contracts.
 You do this by first creating the InitResponse.
 The `messages` field of InitReponse/HandleResponse is a `Vec<CosmosMsg>`.
 Anytime you want to call another contract, you push the appropriate CosmosMsg onto that Vec.<br/>
-First are two examples of calling the RegisterReceive functions of the sell and bid contracts using the `register_receive_msg` functions implemented by the ContractInfo struct defined in msg.rs.
-Then I've included an example of calling the example HandleMsg defined earlier in the walkthrough, which is also sending 1000000uscrt along with the callback message.
+Here are two examples of calling the RegisterReceive functions of the sell and bid contracts using the `register_receive_msg` functions implemented by the ContractInfo struct defined in msg.rs.
 ```rust
 ///////////////////////////////////// Handle //////////////////////////////////////
 /// Returns HandleResult